apache/mesos/docs/cni.md

-It is important to note that `labels` or `port_mappings` within the `NetworkInfo` is set by frameworks launching the container, and the isolator passses on this information to the CNI plugins.
+It is important to note that `labels` or `port_mappings` within the `NetworkInfo` is set by frameworks launching the container, and the isolator passes on this information to the CNI plugins.
 As per the spec, it is the prerogative of the CNI plugins to use this meta-data information as they see fit while attaching/detaching containers to a CNI network.
 E.g., CNI plugins could use `labels` to enforce domain